rainlanguage/dotrain/README.md

     Usage: dotrain [options] [command]

-    CLI command to compile a dotrain file(s).
+    CLI command to run dotrain compiler.

     Options:
-      -c, --config <path>  Path to a config json file(default is './config.rain.json' if not specified) that contains configurations, which can contain: mappings details for compiling, path of local meta files, list of subgraph endpoints, see 'example.config.rain.json' for more details.
+      -c, --config <path>  Path to a config json file(default is './config.rain.json' if not specified) that contains configurations, which can contain: list of mapping details for compiling, path of local meta files, list of subgraph endpoints, see 'example.config.rain.json' for more details.
       -s, --silent         Print no std logs.
       -V, --version        output the version number
       -h, --help           display help for command